Noah11012/hash_map/README.md

         }

         if (it->key[0] == 'J') {
+            /* You can remove elements while iterating.
-            /* Always assume when calling map_remove() that iterator the has become invalidated. */
+               Always assume when removing elements inside
+               of a map_iterate loop that the iterator will become invalidated. */
             map_remove(map, it->key);
         }